au-ra1/FoxRabbitSim/README.md

 # FoxRabbitSim
-A simulation of foxes and rabbits inspired by the Lotka-Volterra equations **To use: download and run main.py, python 3.1+ required.
+A simulation of foxes and rabbits inspired by the Lotka-Volterra equations

+**To use: clone the repository into your IDE or manually download and run the script, python 3.1+ required.
 Run without debug mode for significantly reduced lag.**

 While simplistic, it gives interesting visual effects and some examples of emergent behaviour.

 This uses pygame to create a window and clock / time system.